-TopBuild's 2018 compensation structure was composed of the following primary components:
+TopBuild's 2019 compensation structure was composed of the following primary components:

 - Base salary;

 - Annual cash bonuses;

-- Long-term performance-based restricted stock awards; and
+- · Long-term performance-based restricted stock awards; and

 - Long-term stock option awards.

-We have no employment agreements with our executive officers.
 Our executive officers enter into award agreements in connection with grants of equity awards.
 The award agreements as well as the Severance Plan contain certain restrictive covenants, including a non-competition covenant during employment and for one (1) year thereafter.